-Barley is one of the world’s oldest cultivated crops, and yet it has slipped off the table as a major source of food in many parts of the world, including the United States, where barley is currently grown primarily for feed and malt purposes.
-The Oregon State Barley Project is attempting to raise awareness for barley as a source of human food and promote delicious ways to prepare barley- from a simple brown rice substitute to using barley flour in baked goods.
+Barley is one of the world’s oldest cultivated crops, and yet it has slipped off the table as a major source of food in many parts of the world, including the United States, where barley is currently grown primarily for malt and feed.
+We are raising awareness about barley as a source of human food by promoting delicious ways to prepare barley- from a simple brown rice substitute to using barley flour in baked goods.

 Barley comes in many forms - from whole grain to flour.

 Pearled barley: Pearling involves mechanical abrasion to remove the hull.
 Since most barley varieties - bred for malting or feed - have adhering hulls, much of the pearled food barley that is currently available is made from varieties that have hulls.
 If the barley has a hull, you'll most likely want to pearl it.
 The hull is insoluble dietary fiber.
 To date we've yet to find a good small-scale pearler: they seem to come in two sizes - nano (1/4 cup at a time) or mega (tons/hour).
 Please let us know if you find one.
 Pearled barley is not considered a whole grain.
 The advantage of pearling is that it shortens cooking time.
-Furthermore, the soluble dietary fiber component grain beta glucan content is not reduced by pearling since the beta glucan occurs in all cell walls of the barley seed.
+While nutrient fractions in the outer layer of cells are lost during pearling, most of the beta glucan content remains.
+This is beta glucan in all cell walls of the barley seed.

 Whole grain without hulls: The way to go with food barley is naked (hull-less).
-With a naked barley, at harvest the hulls separate from the seed - just like in wheat.
+With a naked barley, at harvest the hulls separate from the seed.
+Just like in wheat, barley's more familiar cousin.
 Therefore, a hull-less barley grain is just like wheat grain - it can be milled into flour, flaked, steamed, or added to soups.
 Like wheat berries, barley berries will be crunchy if prepared directly.
 Cooking time can be reduced - and a fluffy rice-like consistency achieved - by light pearling (buffing) or cracking the grain.
 Buffing is easily done at home by running one cup of grain, on high, in a blender for 30 seconds.
 This will lightly pearl the barley - but no worries: you can still get the goodness of whole grain.
 Just sieve off the flour and use it for baking.
 You can also crack the barley in a stone mill set at its widest setting.
 Ask your local whole grains supplier for whole grain naked barley as is (for soups), buffed or cracked.

 Flour, flakes, couscous and more: Naked barley, and pearled versions of barley with hulls, can be processed like any other grain.